New cases of COVID-19 reported

-KEARNEY –One hundred forty-two (142) new cases of COVID-19 were reported by Two Rivers Public Health Department in the seven-county region it serves for Friday November 06.
+KEARNEY –Fifty-four (54) new cases of COVID-19 were reported by Two Rivers Public Health Department in the seven-county region it serves for Saturday November 07.
 Please check the Two Rivers website for more detailed information for our citizens on current COVID-19.

 - Harlan County – 2